acro5piano/signed-graphql/README.md

 # signed-graphql

 A cli tool to make GraphQL secure.
-Make plain query into JWT signed query.
+Make a plain query into a JWT signed query.

 # Why